JCGonzaga01/jc-react-boilerplate/README.md

 ## How to set up the project?

 You may wish to fork this repository or remove my remote origin and add your own.
 Go [here](https://help.github.com/articles/changing-a-remote-s-url/) for more information on how to change remotes.
-But I highly suggest you fork this repo for monitoring.

 1. To download the repository and install dependencies, run the following commands: